 Samantha was thanked by her senator for taking the time to come in and share her story.
 The senator’s staff told her they could help draft her testimony if she was willing to share her story in a committee hearing.
 Samantha blushed and agreed.
 She said after her meetings, “I didn’t know how powerful my story and my voice could be.
 I’m really glad I made the decision to get involved and be here today.”

 Legislators hear every day from staff and people who work in statehouses – but they don’t hear as often from constituents impacted by the issues.
 Taking the time to attend an advocacy day, meeting with your lawmaker and telling them about the issues you face, is gold.
 It’s what they remember, and what helps convince them to support and work for the issues that matter to our community.

 At NPF, we work hard to organize and support advocacy days throughout the country.
-In 2019 alone, we’ve been a part of advocacy days in Washington, Oregon, Georgia, Virginia, Oklahoma, Kansas and most recently Wisconsin and Maine.
-In May, we’ll be in California.
+In 2019 alone, we’ve been a part of advocacy days in California, Georgia, Kansas, Maine, Oklahoma, Oregon, Virginia, Washington and Wisconsin.

 So please – whether it’s through an email, or hopefully by attending an advocacy day near you – elevate your voice with the help of the NPF advocacy team.
 We’ll get you connected with our work in your area and make sure that you have the training and tools you need to be effective.
 Contact [email protected] to learn more and don’t forget to sign up to receive important advocacy email updates.
 You can also follow us on Twitter: @NPF and #NPFadvocacy.